hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/changelog/6_6_0/upgrade.md

 This release has breaking changes.
-* The Generic Client validate() method now throws an exception when validation fails.
-This more closely aligns it with the POST $validate behaviour.
-See the Validate section of the [Hapi-fhir Generic Client Documentation](https://hapifhir.io/hapi-fhir/docs/client/generic_client.html) for details.
+* The Resource $validate operation no longer returns Precondition Failed 412 when a resource fails validation.
+It now returns 200 irrespective of the validation outcome as required by the [FHIR Specification for the Resource $validate operation](https://www.hl7.org/fhir/R4/resource-operation-validate.html).